Teddy Wilson (television personality): Other work

-While earning an Honours B.A. in Political Science, Wilson worked as a constituency assistant to former Member of Parliament and Canadian Minister of Foreign Affairs, the Honorable John Baird, and after university went on to work for Baird at the Ontario Legislature.
-Wilson continued to work in the Ontario government as a political advisor to the Honorable David Turnbull, Member of Provincial Parliament of Don Valley West and Minister of Enterprise, Opportunity and Innovation, until 2003.
+While earning an honours B.A. in political science, Wilson worked as a constituency assistant to John Baird, the former Member of Parliament and Canadian Minister of Foreign Affairs, and after university went on to work for Baird at the Ontario Legislature.
+Wilson continued to work in the Ontario government as a political advisor to David Turnbull, Member of Provincial Parliament of Don Valley West and Minister of Enterprise, Opportunity and Innovation, until 2003.